redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 The following sections show you how to configure NVIDIA Tesla T4 GPUs, as they do not support MIG, but can easily accept multiple small jobs.

 The NVIDIA GPU Operator enables oversubscription of GPUs through a set of extended options for the NVIDIA Kubernetes Device Plugin.
-GPU time-slicing enables workloads that are scheduled on oversubscribed GPUs to interleave with one another.
+Users can share access to a GPU by running their workloads on one of these predefined instances instead of the full GPU.

 You configure GPU time-slicing by performing the following high-level steps: